 The key stages in the production of a Core Strategy are largely directed by Government guidance.
-These are set out in Figure 1 below, with the relevant dates showing the progress of Carlisle District's Core Strategy.
-Public Consultation will be carried out during each stage of the Core Strategy, in accordance with Carlisle's Statement of Community Involvement (July 2010) and as required by legislation.
+These are set out in Figure 1 with dates showing the progress of Carlisle District's Core Strategy.
+Public Consultation will be carried out during each stage of the Core Strategy, in accordance with Carlisle's Statement of Community Involvement (SCI) (July 2010) and as required by legislation.
+More information on the Council's Local Development Framework work programme can be found in the Local Development Scheme.